Sbussiso/sourcebox-sourcelightning/README.md

 <br/>

-## Getting into it with PC Scanner
+## Getting into it with File Reader
-instructions for pc scanner
+instructions for file reader

 <br/>